Jonr1944/AdvancedGIS/README.md

 # About Me

-My name is Jon Reisher and I am pursuing my masters degree in public policy and managment at Carnegie Mellon University.
+My name is Jon Reisher, and I am pursuing my master's degree in public policy and management at Carnegie Mellon University.
 I am origionally from Washington State but have lived all over the United States.
 I enjoy doing anything outdoors including hiking, fishing, and skiing.
 I also enjoy sports such as baseball, American football, and rugby.
 I really enjoy traveling and my favorite place I have been to so far is Jordan.

 I hope to one day work in international development space or for a policy related think tank.